HARAQUEL/Tareas_BioinfRepro2020_HARAQUEL/Tarea_G_opcional.md

 If the data do not have barcodes, then the file will retain its original name.
 If you are processing paired-end reads, you will get four files per barcode: two for the single-end read and two for the paired-end read.

-What information do you need mentioned in methods and results section?
+What information do you need mentioned in the methods and results section?

 *Method:*
-The quantity of bases pairs that you are trimmed.
+The quantity of base pairs that you are trimmed.

 *Results:*
 The number of reads obtained after demultiplexing.